The best music production laptops you can buy in 2022

 Work and play don’t have to be completely separate, and if you want a laptop you can also use for gaming, the latest Razer Blade 15 is the one to go for.
 It’s one of the most powerful laptops you can buy for both gaming and music production right now, particularly because it’s shipping with Intel’s latest 12th-generation Alder Lake processors.

 That’s right, the Razer Blade 15 is now available with up to an Intel Core i9-12900H, which is a new processor with a hybrid architecture featuring 14 cores (6P + 8E), 20 threads, and boost speeds up to 5GHz.
 Early benchmarks suggest a noticeable performance increase over the previous models, so if you want the absolute best, this is it right now.
-On the gaming side, the Razer Blade 15 comes with up to an NVIDIA GeForce RTX 3080 Ti graphics, which is also brand-new hardware and a significant upgrade over the standard RTX 3080.
+On the gaming side, the Razer Blade 15 comes with up to an Nvidia GeForce RTX 3080 Ti graphics, which is also new hardware for 2022 and a significant upgrade over the standard RTX 3080.
 Otherwise, it comes with up to 32GB of RAM (upgradeable to 64GB) and a 1TB SSD (plus a free M.2 slot for upgrades).

 For the display, the Razer Blade 15 is using a 15.6-inch panel that comes in the more typical 16:9 aspect ratio.
 The wider aspect ratio is a little less ideal for music production but it makes total sense for gaming.
 It comes in a few configurations, too: Full HD (1920 x 1080) with a 360Hz refresh rate, for the more dedicated esports gamers; Quad HD (2560 x 1440) at 240Hz, striking the middle ground between smooth gameplay and crisp visuals, or Ultra HD (3840 x 2160) at 144Hz, the ideal display if music production and content creation is your biggest focus.
+And if you love OLED displays, there’s also a Quad HD OLED model with a 240Hz refresh rate.

 The Razer Blade 15 also has the benefit of featuring a Full HD 1080p webcam, something you don’t see often in gaming laptops.
 If you want to make video calls or stream your games, this is a solid webcam to do it without having to buy an external camera.
+Plus, it includes Windows Hello facial recognition, which is also uncommon among gaming laptops.

 Razer kept with its traditional design language for this model, so it’s everything you’d expect.
 An all-black chassis with a green Razer logo on the lid and per-key RGB backlighting make this a gaming laptop that’s not overly flashy.
 The RGB light in the keyboard only shines through the labels, so it’s not at all obnoxious like some other laptops can be.
 Despite its powerful specs, it’s under 17mm thick, and its starting weight of 4.4lbs isn’t overly heavy, either.